go-vikunja/vikunja/docs/content/doc/setup/install-backend.md

 docker run -p 3456:3456 -v /path/to/config/on/host.yml:/app/vikunja/config.yml:ro vikunja/api
 {{< /highlight >}}

-Though it is recommended to use eviroment variables or `.env` files to configure Vikunja in docker.
+Though it is recommended to use environment variables or `.env` files to configure Vikunja in docker.
 See [config]({{< ref "config.md">}}) for a list of available configuration options.

 ### Files volume